yacinecheikh/custom-linux/README.md

 This requires having installed the Alpine SDK and generating a key to sign the packages

+You will also need to enable the Alpine community repository for some packages.

 ### Alpine SDK
 ```sh
 apk add alpine-sdk